XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/create-an-automated-market-maker.md

 # Create an Automated Market Maker
 _(Requires the [AMM amendment][] :not_enabled:)_

-An [Automated Market Maker (AMM)](automated-market-makers.html) can be an efficient way to facilitate exchanges between two assets, while earning its liquidity providers passive income.
-This tutorial shows how to create the AMM for a given asset pair.
+An [Automated Market Maker (AMM)](automated-market-makers.html) can be an efficient way to facilitate exchanges between two assets while earning its liquidity providers passive income.
+This tutorial shows how to create an AMM for a given asset pair.

 <!-- Source for this specific tutorial's interactive bits: -->
 <script type="application/javascript" src="assets/js/tutorials/create-amm.js"></script>

 ## Prerequisites

 - You must have an XRP Ledger address and some XRP.
-For testing, you can get these from a [Faucet](xrp-testnet-faucet.html).
+For development and testing purposes, you can get these from a [Faucet](xrp-testnet-faucet.html).
 - You should be familiar with the Getting Started instructions for your preferred client library.
 This page provides examples for the following:
     - **JavaScript** with the [xrpl.js library](https://github.com/XRPLF/xrpl.js/) **version 2.11.0 or later**.
 See [Get Started Using JavaScript](get-started-using-javascript.html) for setup steps.
     - You can also read along and use the interactive steps in your browser without any setup.